lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 Then open the “Plot Parameters” pop-up window (click on the single gear icon), click on "Modify Trace", set the "X" to ``phaseAngle`` and "Y" to ``mag - 5 * log10(topocentricDist * heliocentricDist)``.
 Check the "Error" box for the y-axis and select "Symm", and put ``magErr``.
-Click on the "Chart Options" arrow, and set the "X Label" to be "Phase angle (deg)" and the "Y Label" to be "Reduced magnitude".
+Click on the "Chart Options" arrow, and set the "X Label" to be "Phase angle (deg)" and the "Y Label" to be "Reduced g magnitude".
 Check the "reverse" box for the y-axis option.

 .. figure:: /_static/portal_tut04_step02c.png
     :width: 400